minetest/minetest/doc/android.md

 ## Build

+_The following is a summary, the full compilation documentation can be found in the Luanti Documentation article, [Compiling Luanti for Android](https://docs.luanti.org/compiling/android/)._

 The new build system Luanti Android is fully functional and is designed to speed up and simplify the work, as well as adding the possibility of cross-platform build.